 - Yogurt: I’m using Greek yogurt for this recipe, but any plain yogurt (even dairy-free yogurt) works as well.
 Just make sure to use full-fat yogurt for creamy, flavorful, and tangy chicken.

-- Onion: A diced yellow onion adds depth of flavor to the sauce.
+- Onion: A diced yellow onion forms the flavor base of the sauce.

-- Cashews: Blended raw cashews are my secret tip to make the curry sauce as creamy as can be!
+- Cashews: Blended raw cashews are my secret ingredient for an unbelievably creamy sauce without dairy.

-- Tomatoes: One can of crushed tomatoes serves as the base for the sauce.
+- Tomatoes: One can of crushed tomatoes gives the sauce its body and color.

-- Coconut Sugar: While any granulated sugar works in this recipe, my personal preference is coconut sugar.
+- Coconut sugar: While any granulated sugar works, my personal preference is coconut sugar.

-- Butter: Unsalted butter is ideal, but you can also substitute that with ghee or olive oil if you’re dairy-sensitive or dairy-free.
+- Butter: Unsalted butter is traditional, but ghee or olive oil works if you’re dairy-sensitive or dairy-free.

 Find the printable recipe with measurements below

-To clarify the chili powder used in this recipe, American chili powder is a blend of ground dried chiles with other spices like cayenne pepper, cumin, oregano, garlic powder, and paprika.
-This savory blend makes it perfect for adding into Tex-Mex dishes, like my classic chili recipe.
+Heads up, don’t swap in American chili powder in this recipe!
+American chili powder is a blend of dried chiles mixed with spices like cayenne, cumin, oregano, garlic powder, and paprika.
+It’s savory, earthy, and perfect for Tex-Mex dishes, like my classic chili.

 - Cayenne – very hot